philtipping31/PP2---GuessTheLyrics/README.md

 ![Quiz Page](docs/quiz-page.png)

 - The main quiz page is simple yet visually pleasing.
 The background image is the same as the home page as well as the quiz area being the same style as the main info page.
-- The header is still visible, allowing a user to go back to the home page at anytime during the quiz.
+- The header is still visible, allowing a user to go back to the home page at any time during the quiz.

 ### The Question and Answers